The Ghost Goes West: Critical response

 Writing for The Spectator in 1935, Graham Greene praised the film.
 He wrote of how the "camera sense" of René Clair manifested itself in the film's "feeling of mobility, of visual freedom" and highlighted Clair's directorial genius.
 Greene also praised the acting of Pallette and Donat, describing Pallette's portrayal of an American millionaire as the finest performance of his career, and Donat's acting style as imbued with "invincible naturalness".

 The Monthly Film Bulletin gave a mixed review: "If the continuity of the film appears in places rather thin, the satire occasionally a trifle obvious, and the humour sometimes a little mechanical, there are, nevertheless, some very good moments".

+Box office

 The Ghost Goes West was the 13th most popular film at the British box office in 1935–36.
 The film was voted the best British movie of 1936 by readers of Film Weekly magazine.
+It was the most popular British film at the box office in 1936.

-Both the original treatment and the cutting continuity of the finished film were published in Successful Film Writing as Illustrated by 'the Ghost Goes West' by Seton Margrave.
+Both the original treatment and the cutting continuity of the finished film were published in Successful Film Writing as Illustrated by 'The Ghost Goes West' by Seton Margrave.
 London: Methuen & Co.
-Ltd., 1936.
+Ltd., 1936, ASIN:B002A8VVQW.